progbits/qed/README.md

 # Qed

-A super simple PostgreSQL based job queue.
+Qed is a simple, persistent Postgres backed task queue.

 ## Getting Started

-Qed uses PostgreSQL to persist a record of work to be done.
+Qed leverages Postgres to persist its task queue.
 Database migrations can be found in [`database/migrations/postgres`](https://github.com/progbits/qed/tree/main/database/postgres).
 These migrations can be applied directly or copied to a projects migrations path to be applied alongside other application specific migrations.
 Migrations can be applied directly to a running PostgreSQL instance as follows